openstack/nova/doc/source/user/cells.rst

    tests are added to Tempest which trigger a latent bug in cells v1 it may not be fixed.
 However, regressions in working function should be tracked with bugs and fixed.
+#.
+Changes proposed to nova will not be automatically tested against a Cells v1
+   environment.
+To manually trigger Cells v1 integration testing on a nova change in Gerrit, leave a review comment of "check experimental" and the *nova-cells-v1* job will run on it, but the job is non-voting, meaning if it fails it will not prevent the patch from being merged if approved by the core team.

 **Suffice it to say, new deployments of cells v1 are not encouraged.**